All Episodes

 Oh, I love it.

-So you had a little financial help to do all this?
+Ah, so you had a little financial help to do all this?

-Well, people keep throwing me chunks of money once in a while.
+Well, people keep Throwing me chunks of money once in a while.

-Well, I sure would like to know if your field would affect a timepiece
+Well, I sure would like to know if your field would affect a timepiece and what kind of effects it would have on biological organisms.

-It goes against my religion, that kind of stuff.
+You never tried cats, dogs, or mice, or goes against my religion and that kind of stuff.

 Uh-huh.